Person

 • Streamline operations to reduce duplication and errors.

-In short, design an ecosystem that was empathetic, supportive, and practical.
+In short, design an ecosystem that was empathetic, supportive and practical.
 Streamline funeral planning with a customer-friendly app.

 Our Users

-• Agents: trusted guides in the process, supporting families with sensitivity while managing inquiries and purchases.
+Trusted guides in the process, supporting families with sensitivity while managing inquiries and purchases.
 Though highly efficient, their work was often slowed by manual and fragmented systems.
 They needed tools that streamlined their workflows so they could focus on care.

 Process

 As I could not conduct in-person research, I relied on video calls for online interviews.
-This meant I had to listen very closely, not just to what was said, but to tone, pauses, and the emotions beneath words.
+This meant I had to listen very closely, not just to what was said, but to tone, pauses and the emotions beneath words.

 1. Research